Fascinating historical sites, museums, Creole plantations and festivals await.

 After enjoying the unique convergence of cultures here, end your walk on historic Front Street, a scenic road paved with cobblestones, wrought-iron buildings and magnificent magnolia trees right along the banks of beautiful Cane River Lake.
 Front Street is also where you will find Natchitoches’ colorful shops and restaurants.
 Be sure to stop by Lasyone's Meat Pie Restaurant for their famous meat pie, a Natchitoches institution.
-Also in the area is the Kaffie-Frederick General Mercantile Store, Louisiana’s oldest store.
+Also in the area is the Kaffie-Frederick General Mercantile Store, Louisiana’s oldest general store.

 Louisiana Sports Hall of Fame

 Just as you immerse in the quaintness of Natchitoches’ historic district, turn left at the end of Front Street to marvel at the state-of-the-art Louisiana Sports Hall of Fame.
 This futuristic-looking complex showcases the achievements of more than 300 Louisiana sports legends in fascinating multi-media exhibitions.
 If sports are not your thing, the Northwest Louisiana History Museum with its exhibit of the area’s unique cultural traditions is in the same building.

 Exploring Natchitoches’ Heritage and Plantations